The lives of business bankruptcy clients are peopled with a less than obvious cast of creditors.

 But further discussion brought out the fact that he had some further, related exposure to the customers of his business.

-The homeowners on whose job the driver was working were the beneficiaries of an indemnity clause in the contract between client’s business and the homeowners.
+The homeowners on whose job the driver was working were the beneficiaries of an indemnity clause in the contract between client’s business and the homeowners and you can have a peek at this website to know more about this scheme.
 More BINGO’s.

 Whether the issue was an overly narrow focus or bad assumptions on the part of the client, one or the other just about torpedoed this case.